The Dick and Joan Jacobs Public Interest Law Clinic for Democracy and the Environment

 Jacobs Law Clinic Student Learning Outcomes

 The goals of the Jacobs Law Clinic are to prepare its students for admission to the bar and for the effective and ethical representation of clients in the legal profession.
 The primary objectives of the Jacobs Law Clinic are to cultivate critical thinking and improve research, writing, and oral advocacy skills.
-The Jacobs Law Clinic involves a classroom component that will help prepare students to generally understand U.S. environmental laws and the framework for implementing them, effectively communicate with clients about which laws or policies might be at issue, and apply legal analysis in preparing professional quality work product.
+The Jacobs Law Clinic involves a classroom component that will help prepare students to generally understand U.S. environmental laws and the framework for implementing them, effectively communicate with clients about which laws or policies might be at issue, and apply legal analysis in preparing professional quality work products.

 About Dick and Joan Jacobs